Scholarships

 - A cover letter written by the student outlining their interest in the scholarship and, if not yet enrolled at Trinity Anglican College, why they are interested in enrolling (max two pages).

-- A personal reference, such as sports coach, instructor, mentor, etc.
+- A personal reference, such as a sports coach, instructor, mentor, etc.

 - Two most recent school reports that include teacher comments.